 The views from the ridge and summits of Mt Cook and Mt Weart are absolutely breathtaking.
 The ridge itself offers some great exposure but is still very enjoyable.
 If something looks too steep or intimidating you can always find a way around it.

-For navigation in the mountains I use GAIA GPS app which works great offline.
-As a premium member you can download different maps onto your phone and use them without cellular data.
+For navigation in the mountains I like to use FATMAP.
+As a explore member you can download different maps onto your phone and use them without cellular data.
 Usually, I have my phone on Airplane mode to save the battery.
-On this scramble I used my buddy’s (and Escape Route Squamish store manager’s) Zachary Del Greco GPX track.
+On this scramble I used my buddy’s Zachary Del Greco GPX track.
 He did the whole thing in 6 hours!
 Holly cow!
 You can download the file by clicking here.
 Use at your own risk.

 Your gear highly depends on your ascent style.
 Some people are able to run the whole thing, others take it more slowly like I did.
 You will always find in my backpack: